Aman-22112002/OAuth2.0-Authentication/README.md

 2. Create a service account and download the JSON key file.
 3. Place the JSON key file in the project directory and update the google.oauth2.client.id and google.oauth2.client.secret in application.properties.

-Access the application:
-Open a web browser and navigate to http://localhost:8080.

 Authentication:
     Username and Password:
       1. Enter your valid username and password.